 3.It takes away the one sliver of hope that remained to Liga.
 Her mother's memory was the only thing that kept Liga going during the years of abuse, and it was really effective to declare that memory useless now.
 It sent a clear message that Liga had no emotional reserves left.

 I imagine these techniques and would work for emotions other than sadness as well.
 For example, you could have one thread of sadness throughout the story that gets resolved in the end.
-Actually, there's a good example of that in Princess Academy
+Actually, there's a good example of that in Princess Academy.
+Perhaps fodder for a future post

 Do you remember a passage that made you really sad?
 How did it do that?